devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 | `Title` | Title provided to the Pull Request. |
 | `State` | It shows the state of PR and as of now it is fixed to Open which cannot be changed. |

+`Pull Request` option shows the pull requests that are created after creating the CI pipeline.
+This will not show previously created pull requests.
+However, it will show the new commits pushed on previously created pull requests.

 #### iii) Tag Creation
 The third option i.e, **Tag Creation**.
 In this mechanism you need to provide the tag name or author to specify the exact tag for which you want to build the CI Pipeline.
 To work with this feature as well, you need to configure the webhook for either Github or Bitbucket as we did in the previous mechanism i.e, **Pull Request**.